Skip

 Now we can use them

-And wow, they are not just wide spaces!
+They are not just wide spaces!
 The width of a single tab stop depends on the text before it.

 Interactive demo